weldr/weldr.github.io/StyleGuide.md

 (Be sure to include the `github` username, because we might grab the github user avatar to use an avatar for you on the page.)

+## Categories, tags, and fedoraplanet.org

+We currently aren't using categories for anything, so don't bother.

+Go ahead and add tags - everyone loves metadata, right?
+They'll show up in the footer of your post, and each tag links to the tag summary page (/tags/), which shows a list of all known tags and a list of posts for each tag.

+If you use the tag "fedoraplanet", it'll show up on http://fedoraplanet.org/ so people in the Fedora community can see it.
+If you don't want that.. don't do that.